inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

 independently.

 The nodes that are connected to the Internet can be either a host or a router.
-The hosts can send and recieve IP datagrams, and their operating system implements the full TCP/IP stack including the transport layer.
+The hosts can send and receive IP datagrams, and their operating system implements the full TCP/IP stack including the transport layer.
 On the other hand, routers have more than one interface cards and perform packet routing between the connected networks.
 Routers does not